Mason, Jayden, Spencer, and Sui Ping are on the floor around a small activity box.

 Children demonstrate the ability to remain engaged in experiences and develop a sense of purpose and follow-through.

-- Provide the child with different manipulatives that he or she can explore independently
+- Strategies for interaction (16-24 months): Provide the child with different manipulatives that he or she can explore independently

 - Child Care Center